sljepic/udacity_azure_project_2/README.md

 ## Project Plan
 <TODO: Project Plan

-* A link to a Trello board for the project
+* A link to a Trello board for the project: https://trello.com/b/3OUrdavt/building-ci-cd-pipeline
-* A link to a spreadsheet that includes the original and final project plan>
+* A link to a spreadsheet that includes the original and final project plan>: https://docs.google.com/spreadsheets/d/1M0sbWKSYJlzaEH8bg0qZeEOm8pyYqbTUzcHVhljJldw/edit#gid=1348135932

 ## Instructions